 The Pickle Amendment (named after Representative Jake Pickle who sponsored the 1976 amendment to the Social Security Act) provides a partial remedy for COLA-driven Medicaid losses.
 Under the Pickle Amendment:

-• Individuals who lost SSI eligibility because of Social Security COLA increases can have those COLA increases disregarded for Medicaid purposes
+• Individuals who lost Supplemental Security Income (SSI) eligibility because of Social Security COLA increases can have those COLA increases disregarded for Medicaid purposes

 • The disregard maintains Medicaid eligibility at the level the beneficiary would have had without the COLA-driven income increase